-I am the environmental strategy officer for the National Capital Commission.
+I am the sustainability strategy manager for the National Capital Commission.
 My job involves working closely with colleagues to protect biodiversity in the National Capital Region, and to ensure the health and safety of residents and visitors.

 Every year, we answer people’s questions about harmful plants in the region.
 We are often asked what plants are harmful, where they can be found on NCC lands and how to identify them.

 Poison ivy and wild parsnip can be found on NCC lands in grassy areas, woods, open forests, near shorelines, in ditches, and along roads, trails and paths.
 Giant hogweed has not yet been reported on NCC lands, although it is present in Ontario and Quebec.